MicrosoftDocs/win32/desktop-src/IndexSrv/iadminindexserver-addcatalog.md

 ---
-title: IAdminIndexServer AddCatalog method
-description: Creates a new catalog to be used by Indexing Service that runs on the computer specified by the MachineName property. ms.assetid: 5c70c48b-3dca-45ee-a11f-4554947ba96b
+Description: Creates a new catalog to be used by Indexing Service that runs on the computer specified by the MachineName property. ms.assetid: 5c70c48b-3dca-45ee-a11f-4554947ba96b
-keywords:
-- AddCatalog method Indexing Service
-- AddCatalog method Indexing Service , IAdminIndexServer interface
-- IAdminIndexServer interface Indexing Service , AddCatalog method
-topic_type:
-- apiref
-api_name:
-- IAdminIndexServer.AddCatalog
-api_location:
-- Ciodm.dll
-api_type:
-- COM
+title: IAdminIndexServer::AddCatalog method
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev